 Separate your freshly ground beef into chunks sized for the burgers you are making.
 I like to make 1/3 – 1/2 lb burgers typically unless I’m making a fast food style burger, which is a whole different story.
 I gently form them into a rough ball shape, just pressing enough to ensure the meat holds together, then I place them on a flat surface and press them down.
 Using a burger press, or just a flat plate, works great for this!
 However, I love having wax papers to place between the burgers and the surfaces because it ensures they won’t stick and they can be more easily transferred to the cooking surface.

 Now simply, and firmly, press straight down to form the patties into shape.
 As you can see in my picture you can still identify the strands of meat from the meat grinder.
 This is a sign that you succeeded in not overworking the meat.
 The strands will separate more easily from each other when you take a bite than if you squished and squeezed the meat together.
 This is what makes your patty so tender.
 My personal preference is to keep the strands of meat running vertically when pressing the meat.

 Make sure you press the patty to be larger than the bun you will serve it on.
 The patty will shrink a bit during cooking.
 If you like your burgers thicker, press your thumb into the center of the burger.
 This will help the center cook more evenly.

-I think most people agree grilling your burger patty will taste the best.
-However, you can still make exceptional burgers on your stovetop.
+I think most people agree grilling your burger patty will taste the best. (check out How to Grill Burgers for detailed tips and instructions) However, you can still make exceptional burgers on your stovetop.
 Regardless of which heat-source you use, you will want to keep these considerations in mind:

 Don’t press the patty while cooking!!!
 Just don’t do it!
 You are not making it cook faster, you are squeezing all the juice out, guaranteeing you will have a dry burger.
 Yum.